-Still Have Questions About CBD Dosing?
+Still Have Questions on How Much CBD to Take?

 Questions about dosage and using CBD are very common, especially to new users.
 You can always call us at (800) 563-0187, click the live chat button on the bottom right, visit our Help Center, or email us at firstname.lastname@example.org.
 Whatever questions or help you need, we’re here for you.

 *These statements have not been evaluated by the Food & Drug Administration.
 Our products and the information on this page is not intended to diagnose, treat, cure, or prevent any disease.*